San Antonio Truck Accident Lawyer

 Were you involved in a traffic accident involving a truck?
-Contact our San Antonio truck accident team at George Salinas Accident Attorneys.
+Contact our San Antonio truck accident team at George Salinas Injury Lawyers.

 Truck accidents are often quite serious and difficult to resolve compared to other types of traffic accidents.
 It’s common for these accidents to involve multiple victims and severe injuries, as well as significant property damage.